 The M-Select Dry membrane of the Moab 2 kept out water for two minutes in our waterproof challenge.
 After that time, water began leaking into the left and right shoes.
 There were three separate points of water entry; the outside of the left toe box, the inside of the left heel, and the inside of the right toe box.
 The water appeared to seep in where the midsole attached to the upper, as the bottoms of our tester's feet were getting wet.
 The mesh in the upper also absorbs water, while at least the leather repels liquid to some extent.
 Water-resistance is not where this model proved its worth.

 At the end of the testing period, the signs of wear and tear on the Moab 2 were a few tiny nicks in the midsole and trace scuffing on the outsole.
 Among the less expensive boots we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
 The toe protection is also more robust, yet we prefer toe caps that extend over the top of the toe box to prevent delamination.
 We also give more confidence to double-stitched seams in high flex areas, which this model lacks.
 We expect the Vibram outsole to have a lot of life in it.

 Merrell offers a formidable hiking shoe at a competitive price.
-In a world where specialized hiking shoes cost up to $200, this is a fair price for a solid, waterproof shoe.
+This is a fair price for a solid shoe.